 But if the employer tries to change your hours by erasing the extra hours that you’ve worked from your overtime hours, or tries to put you under extra break hours that you did not take, or just reducing the time, then all of it is part of illegal activities.

+Primarily tell your employer that if they are doing such practices they are basically violating the labor laws.
 Inform your employer that you have the right to get paid for any overtime work you are doing for them, and make sure you receive the payment.
+Once you have switched from this job, and moved to another job you can now file a lawsuit against your old employer.

 This is an ideal time to do this because now that you have secured a new job, getting fired from the old one is not something you will succumb to.
+However, you can still demand part of the wages that the previous company has not paid you yet.

-Another case scenario is when you do not want to wait to get into your new job, you can even file a case right out, the risk is a little higher because you can be retaliated against by your employer for a misdemeanor.
+Another case scenario is when you do not want to wait to get into your new job, you can even file a case right out.
+The risk is a little higher because you can be retaliated against by your employer for a misdemeanor.

+As we have seen the laws about the overtime and working schedules of the employees, and their impacts.
 We can now safely say that an employer can not clock you out without your knowledge, except in a few cases.
 If he or she does clock you out without your knowing or allowing the same, you should definitely take action.

 With a few exceptions, we can now confidently state that your employer cannot have you clock out without your knowledge.
 You should take immediate action if they clock you out without your knowledge or consent.